Queensland Family History Society Inc

 A notice of the meeting has been distributed to members by email and post.
 Download a copy here.

-Documentation for the General Meeting can be found here or by contacting the Secretary at secretary@qfhs.org.au
+Documentation for the members' General Meeting can be found here or by contacting the Secretary at secretary@qfhs.org.au

-The draft documents linked below will be emailed to all members and posted to those without an email address, along with an invitation to give feedback.
+The proposed constitution and explanatory documents will be emailed to all members and posted to those without an email address.
+Click each link to access the documents.

 Proposed constitution of the Queensland Family History Society Inc.